 It was as if God had decided to put to the test every capacity for surprise and was keeping the inhabitants of Macondo in a permanent alternation between excitement and disappointment, doubt and revelation, to such an extreme that no one knew for certain where the limits of reality lay.

-Gabriel García Márquez, One Hundred Years of Solitude Several Directors-General explicitly welcomed the CSA's role as an honest broker, in particular where dialogue with external stakeholders - but also within the Commission - had been characterised by polarised or entrenched positions.
+Several Directors-General explicitly welcomed the CSA's role as an honest broker, in particular where dialogue with external stakeholders - but also within the Commission - had been characterised by polarised or entrenched positions.
 However, it is also true that the Commission administration as a whole did not embrace the CSA role, as it did not fit well into the existing Commission structure.